-- GTA Safety/Security Committee: This new Gateway Tenants Association committee has been formed to work with The Gateway, the SF Police Department and our community’s residents, and offer suggestions for solutions on safety and security matters.
-Committee members are Alec Bash, Andie Lautman, Babs Lowe, Bill Gregory, Jay Ernst, Jennifer Herman, Lei Han, Madeleine Trembley, Michele Hennessey, Shai Malka, Sharry Bash & Sohil Patel.
+- GTA Safety/Security Committee: This committee is working with The Gateway, the SF Police Dept and our community’s residents to offer suggestions for solutions on safety and security matters.
+Committee members are Alec Bash, Andie Lautman, Babs Lowe, Jay Ernst, Jennifer Herman, Lei Han, Madeleine Trembley, Michele Hennessey, Shai Malka, Sharry Bash & Sohil Patel.
 Please email Alec Bash if interested in participating on the Safety/Security Committee or to share ideas and suggestions.

-- Rebuild 530 Sansome Fire Station w/Commercial or Residential Building: The City in a public-private partnership with developer Related California proposes to rebuild Fire Station 13, in association with private development of a 19-story building (hotel, offices, fitness center and retail/restaurant; or a variant with 256 residential units).
-The Gateway Tenants Association wrote a letter and spoke in support at the Planning Commission and Recreation & Parks Commission July 29th public hearing, at which time the project was approved.
-The developer must decide upon the final project and secure building permits before commencing construction.
+- 530 Sansome Fire Station w/Commercial or Residential Building: The City, in a public-private partnership with developer Related California, proposes to rebuild Fire Station 13, along with private development of a 19-story building (hotel, offices, fitness center and retail/restaurant; or a variant with 256 residential units).
+The development is now fully approved (with GTA support) and next steps 1) deciding on a hotel or housing, and 2) obtaining a building permit.

 BCNA – OPPORTUNITY TO MAKE A DIFFERENCE